 2. El Caminito del Rey, January 2017.
 Before you can gain access to the boardwalk, you have to pick up a helmet from the ticket office.
 “ALWAYS keep your helmet on”, they tell you, “NEVER take it off”.
 A mandatory safety warning you might think, but these guys aren’t messing around!
 This seems fair enough while you’re traversing the cliff sections, where tumbling rocks are a conceivable concern.
-But when the path eventually opens out a forest trail, the helmet feels necessary, not to mention uncomfortable and restrictive.
-But no sooner had I taken it off for a photo, a security officer jumped out from behind a nearby rock and yelled “Taking your helmet off is not allowed!”
+But when the path eventually opens out into a forest trail, the helmet feels unnecessary, not to mention uncomfortable and restrictive.
+But no sooner had I taken it off for a photo and a security officer jumped out from behind a nearby rock to yell at me.
+“Taking your helmet off is not allowed!”
 Hardcore.

 3. El Caminito del Rey, January 2017.
 The views that morning were simply stunning!
 And with just fifty people permitted to enter the route per hour, you often get whole stretches of the way to yourself.
 With the sun out in full force, some of the contrast in light between different sections of the path made for some dramatic albeit challenging photo opportunities.
 Sunglasses are essential, as you’ll often turn a corner and find yourself literally blinded by the light.